 In the meantime, United Technology Research Center is developing an eVTOL battery-assist system and a platform that re-optimizes turbofans in cruise mode.
 The overall energy reduction so far has been up to 5%.

 Rolls Royce also announced its “Electrically Variable Engine” concept, which helps battery management lower missions, burning up to 20% less fuel, and seeing a 10% drop in energy use over flights shorter than 1,000 nm.
-Hello, local commuters!dual-spool eVTOL with a turbine rated at 1000 kW in altitude testing as well as a 1-megawatt motor and generator propeller.
+Hello, local commuters!
+GE is also working on its dual-spool eVTOL with a turbine rated at 1000 kW in altitude testing as well as a 1-megawatt motor and generator propeller.

 So, What Does This All Mean?